 1. Child Therapists can Provide Validation & Support

 Raising a child is hard.
 Therapists know this.
-Parenting comes with enormous and ever present responsibilities and concerns that can be hard to balance.
+Parenting comes with enormous and ever-present responsibilities and concerns that can be hard to balance.
 These can range from financial and household chores to schedule management and remote schoolwork.
 Indeed, providing emotional support to a young person whose body and brain is still developing is complicated work.
 We understand that coronavirus and social distancing have increased stress in the home, disrupted routines, or created a feeling of isolation for many.
 When you’re a busy parent, it can be hard to find the time to slow down and acknowledge your own thoughts and feelings about these hardships.
 Your child’s therapist wants to meet with you to check in on how you’re feeling, so they can provide you with support and validation.

 Furthermore, your child’s therapist will also work with you on prioritizing your own self-care, since your well-being is crucial for you and for your child.
-After all, we teach children the importance of self-care by modelling it for them.
+After all, we teach children the importance of self-care by modeling it for them.
 Your interactions with your child will feel more rewarding if you are fully present and engaged.
 You can only be fully engaged if you also give yourself the chance to recharge when you need it.

 2. A Child Therapist can Identify Patterns in Your Family’s Interactions

 Did you know that one of the biggest predictors of how you connect with your child is how your parents connected with you when you were growing up?
 We all learn how to relate to the world and people around us through our experiences at a young age.
 When we get older, this understanding of how relationships function, including how to express love or resolve conflicts, can start to reappear in our relationships with our own children.
 Sometimes this will happen in ways that are obvious.
 Ever think to yourself, “Wow!
 I sounded exactly like my parent just now!”?
 But sometimes this can happen in ways that are hard to notice.
 A therapist will ask you about how you grew up and what your own relationships were like with your parents.
 These questions help to identify patterns in your family history that are repeating with your child.
-Recognizing the pattern gives us power to decide if we want to make a change.
+Recognizing the pattern gives us the power to decide if we want to make a change.

 3. Your Child’s Therapist can Recognize Routines